Saratoga Springs Spousal Support Lawyer

 In most situations, the length of time the couple was married directly impacts how long the paying party makes spousal support payments.
 Depending on the case, a judge may enter an alimony order for a specific length of time, or the order could be indeterminate.
 The longer that a couple was married, the more probable it is that spousal support will be made available for a significant period.
 For instance, if a couple was married for two decades, the receiving party could be entitled to spousal support for 10 years following the divorce.

 Spousal maintenance can terminate if the receiving party gets married again, is cohabitating with a new romantic partner, or one party passes away.
-An attorney in the area could offer guidance on the potential duration of alimony payments in someone’s specific case.
+A proactive attorney in Saratoga Springs could offer guidance on the potential duration of spousal support payments in someone’s specific case.

 Types of Alimony Awards in Saratoga Springs